-But as we approach Christmas, Catherine and I feel strongly that praise for your work and recognition of your sacrifices is exactly what is due to you all.The Duke of Cambridge
+But as we approach Christmas, Catherine and I feel strongly that praise for your work and recognition of your sacrifices is exactly what is due to you all.The Prince of Wales

 Hello everyone.
 Thank you for welcoming Catherine and I here today.